Irish Corporation Tax

 Corporation Tax refers to the tax levy on the profits of an Irish company or a company incorporated in Ireland.
-Any company that is a tax resident in Ireland is liable for Irish Corporation Tax.
-This tax is paid on a company’s worldwide profits – not just the profits generated in Ireland.
+Any company that is a tax resident in Ireland is liable to have to pay Irish Corporation Tax.

 What are the rates?

 - 12.5% Corporation Tax.
 This applies to trade income.
-It is the profits you obtain from trading or selling your products or services.
+Trade income refers to the profits you make from selling your products or services.

 - 25% Corporation Tax.
-This is for non-trading or ‘passive’ income.
-This is income you receive from rental properties or investments, for example.
+This is payable from non-trading or ‘passive’ income.
+This can be the income your company receives from rental properties or investments.

 - 6.25% Corporation Tax.
-This relates to profits under the Knowledge Development Box.
-For example, income from qualifying patents or computer programmes.
+This relates to profits under Knowledge Development.
+For example, if your company earns profits from patents, apps or computer programmes.

 Corporation Tax Return – self-assessment

-Corporation tax is a self-assessment tax in Ireland so it is important that you’re aware of the different tax rates so you know the correct rate when filing and paying your Corporation Tax return.
-This will help you avoid any interest penalties for under-declaring your tax bill.
-Corporation Tax returns are prepared through Revenue Online Service (ROS).
+you must be aware of the different tax rates so you know the correct rate when filing and paying your Corporation Tax return.

 Is your company tax resident in Ireland?

-This may mean more than opening an office in Ireland, incorporating your business here, or using an Irish accountant.
-Revenue critically assesses your company to identify where your company is centrally controlled and managed.
-Make sure to check Revenue’s Company residency rules and the rules related to the jurisdiction of where the directors live if not in Ireland.
+Revenue. ie will assess whether your company is centrally controlled and managed in Ireland.
+To be sure, check Revenue’s company residency rules and the rules related to the jurisdiction of where the directors live if not in Ireland.

-We recommend that business use online accounting software (we recommend Xero) to manage their cash flow, invoices, bills and receipts.
+We recommend that businesses use online accounting software (we recommend Xero) to manage their cash flow, invoices, bills and receipts.

 Book A Free Consultation

-Are you looking for professional help? aperio is a Cork-based outsourced accounting and consulting company that can take care of all your company formation, bookkeeping, management accounting, financial compliance, and financial project work such as grant applications.
+Are you looking for professional help? aperio is a Cork-based outsourced accounting and consulting company.
+We are experts in company formation, bookkeeping, management accounting and financial compliance.
+Additionally, we specialise in financial project work such as grant applications.
 Book a FREE Consultation today.